blorente/decorat/wiki/stories/the_promotion.md

 "The Emperor is with me.
 The Emperor protects.", I uttered breathlessly as I clutched the symbol to my bare chest.

 I opened my eyes, trying to bring my breath back to a reasonable pace.
-The cracks of the window projected on the ceiling, light up by thepassing carriages.
+The cracks of the window projected on the ceiling, light up by the passing carriages.
 I lied on my bed a little longer, letting the dancing lights take my mind away from the nightmare.

 This had been the worst one yet.